 Have you conducted a similar study?
 Did these findings inspire you to run some experiments of your own?
 Insights are always best when shared, so share your biggest "a-ha" moments with us on Twitter with #RealHumanInsight.

 With UserTesting’s on-demand platform, you uncover ‘the why’ behind customer interactions.
-In just two hours, you can capture the critical human insights you need to confidently deliver what your customers want and expect.
+In just a few hours, you can capture the critical human insights you need to confidently deliver what your customers want and expect.